Set up monitoring before your Proxmox host melts down at 2am.

 @BotFather - Send

-- Start a chat with your new bot (send
+- Start a chat with your bot (send

 - Go to https://api.slack.com/apps